FAQ + Contact

 How do I volunteer or intern with Microcosm?

-We require a minimum of 200 hours, which works out to 20 hours per week across 10 weeks for an internship commitment due to our time invested in each candidate.
-We try to make these internships educational and enriching so that you will have a comprehensive idea of what it's like to work in publishing.
+Our internships are unpaid.
+We have three internship positions each quarter: December; March; June; September.
+We require a minimum of 200 hours, which works out to 20 hours per week across 10 weeks for an internship commitment, with a maximum of three months per candidate.
+We try to leave you with a comprehensive idea of what it's like to work in publishing.

 When we have a job opening that we cannot fill with a former intern, we post it publicly on our blog.
 We do not accept resumes for unannounced job postings.
 Thanks!↑